 The SAFMC finds:

-In general, the array of existing and proposed flow-altering projects being considered for the Southeastern United States for states with river systems that drain into the South Atlantic Fishery Management Council area of jurisdiction together constitutes a real and significant threat to EFH under the jurisdiction of the SAFMC.
+In general, the array of existing and proposed flow-altering projects being considered for the Southeastern United States for states with river systems that drain into the SAFMC area of jurisdiction together constitutes a real and significant threat to EFH under the jurisdiction of the SAFMC.

 The cumulative effects of these projects have not been adequately assessed, including impacts on public trust marine and estuarine resources (especially diadromous species), use of public trust waters, public access, state and federally protected species, state critical habitat, SAFMC-designated EFH and EFH-HAPCs.

 Individual proposals resulting in hydrologic alterations rarely provide adequate assessments or consideration of potential damage to fishery resources under state and federal management.
 Historically, emphasis has been placed on the need for human water supply, hydropower generation, agricultural irrigation, flood control and other human uses.
-Environmental considerations have been dominated by compliance with limitations imparted by the Endangered Species Act for shortnose sturgeon, and/or through provisions of Section 18 of the Federal Power Act, as administered by the Federal Energy Regulatory Commission, which applies to the provision of passage for anadromous species, as well as the provisions of the Fish and Wildlife Act.
+Environmental considerations are dominated by compliance with limitations imparted by the Endangered Species Act for shortnose and Atlantic sturgeon, and/or through provisions of Section 18 of the Federal Power Act, as administered by the Federal Energy Regulatory Commission, which applies to the provision of passage for diadromous species, as well as the provisions of the Fish and Wildlife CoordinationAct.

-Opportunities to avoid and minimize impacts of hydrologic alterations on fishery resources, and offsets for unavoidable impacts have rarely been proposed or implemented.
+.

 Hydrologic alterations have caused impacts to a variety of habitats including: